-How to Decorate a Room using my Three-Layer Principal
+How to Decorate a Room Using My Proven 3-Step Process

-When you work with a designer to make over your home, they should have an approach to decorating it, so you know what their vibe is.
-So you know if you gel with them.
-So you can grasp how they would make over your space, and how they’d go about it.
+When you work with a designer to make over your home, you know what their vibe is, so you know if you gel with them or not.
+You want to be able to grasp how they would make over your space, and how they’d approach spending your money.

-I want to share my overarching concept on how to decorate a room properly with you today.
+I’m going to share my overarching concept on how to decorate a room properly with you below.
 It’s how I approach any room design, regardless of style or budget.
 Because I reckon if you adopt this approach at your place, you’ll be able to pull off your own amazing space without even having to call me in to help (but do feel free to do that here if you need to!).

 1. Start with the Base Layer of Investment Pieces

 So you have an empty room to work with – fantastic!
 Nothing excites me more than working with a space with nothing in it and exploring the possibilities.
 And don’t be daunted by an empty shell, either.
 When it comes to how to decorate a room, a blank canvas means loads of potential!